THE EDGE IN KYAKA II

 Kyaka II refugee camp receives 7% of arrivals, with over 65% being children who often suffer extreme trauma after witnessing the brutality of war and displacement.
 They face serious child protection risks and have nowhere safe to go during the day.

 A number of NGOs are providing primary education in Kyaka II, but early years education provision is limited for thousands of the youngest refugee children at a vital time in their development.

 WHAT WE ARE DOING TO HELP

-Supporting 30 refugee communities in Kyaka II camp to replicate our model of best practice, ensuring high quality, cost-effective Early Childhood Development provision for their children.
+Supporting 30 refugee communities in Kyaka II camp to replicate our model of best practice, ensuring high quality, cost-effective Early Childhood Development provision for over 4,000 children.

-In the first pilot year, we provided top quality ECD training to 24 teachers in eight pilot centres.
-The YIDA ECD Centre is currently being refurbished as a model for the further 30 Centres.
+Working with YIDA (Youth Initiative for Development in Africa), through a pilot year we provided top quality ECD training to 24 refugee teachers in eight centres and began refurbishment of the YIDA resource centre as a model for a further 30 buildings.

-In the next two years work will be replicated and buildings refurbished until all 30 communities are resourced to provide quality early learning opportunities for their children.
+In the next two years work will be replicated and, in partnership with the Haileybury Youth Trust, buildings will be refurbished until all 30 communities are resourced to provide quality early learning opportunities for over 4,000 children.

 All Centres will be safe spaces, with trained teachers from both the refugee and local communities.
 This ensures children have the opportunity to learn in their own language with familiar trusted adults.

 A core of this work will be the development of strong volunteer Centre Management Committees (CMC’s) to ensure sustainable community ownership.